 During SICB 2019 I chaired a session for the first time.
 I found out that the experience makes the wait time and even giving my own talk a little less nerve-wracking than many other talks.
 I actually have to say I thoroughly enjoyed the experience.
 I had a lot of conversations with other people about biomechanics and how my models work and how the workflow proceeds in the modelling process.
 There are a lot of techniques out there that I do not know a lot about still, but SICB is always a good place to learn some new ones and that was true this year also.

-At the Society of Vertebrate Paleontology meeting I presented aspects of the paper I am working on right now.
+At the Society of Vertebrate Paleontology meeting I presented aspects of the 2019 paper Palatal Biomechanics and Its Significance for Cranial Kinesis in Tyrannosaurus rex.
 The talk included some new approaches to modeling and the results of these approaches.
 Many discussions resulted from this talk and overall I had a pretty productive Saturday because of the talk.
 The rest of the week was busy and also a bit productive, but it was also a lot of exhausting networking.

 Click here to see archived news stories on my research.

-note: Research in the Holliday lab does not involve experimentation on live animals.
+note: Research in the Albright Biomechanics Lab does not involve experimentation on live animals.
 Specimens of modern animals used in research are salvage specimens, obtained legally from commercial or governmental sources.